 We know the ins and outs of U.S. and state defamation law and not only can help to file a defamation suit on your behalf but remove defamatory online content, identify anonymous defamers, and put an end to malicious online attacks and comments.

-For more personalized advice and information on your group defamation issue, reach out to schedule your initial consultation by calling us at (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.
+For more personalized advice and information on your group defamation issue, reach out to schedule your initial consultation with an intake specialist by calling us at (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.

 “As is often the case, only the courts can remedy obscene behavior from sociopaths.
 Rather than spend money on public image consultants, I would highly recommend Daniel and his team for a more effective solution through the judicial system.”